redewiedergabe/corpus/README.md

 # Annotation
 The corpus contains detailed annotation of instances of speech, thought and writing representation (STWR).
 We distiguish four main types: direct STWR (_Er sagte: "Ich bin hungrig."_), indirect STWR (_Er sagte, er sei hungrig._), free indirect STWR (_Wo sollte er jetzt etwas zu Essen herbekommen?_) and reported STWR (_Er sprach über Restaurants._), as well as the main media speech, thought and writing.
 In addition to that, we annotate attributes like embedding level, non-factual STWR, borderline cases, pragmatic and metaphoric use, as well as frames, introductory expressions and speakers.

-Each corpus sample was annotated independently by two different people.
+Each sample of the main corpus was annotated independently by two different people.
 The final annotation was created by a third person on the basis of those annotations.

 The detailed annotation guidelines are available at [redewiedergabe.de/richtlinien/richtlinien.html](http://redewiedergabe.de/richtlinien/richtlinien.html) (in German). [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2634995.svg)](https://doi.org/10.5281/zenodo.2634995)